RdeSwart/feather_wood/README.md

 Please see [this document](assets\TESTING.md) for details of testing

 ## Bugs:
-After connecting my Heroku app and AWS S3 Bucket for serving media and static files, the app stopped connecting.
+1.After connecting my Heroku app and AWS S3 Bucket for serving media and static files, the app stopped connecting.
 To fix this:I figured out that I needed to reconfigure my CORS policy.

+2.Cart items were not saving after purchase.
+To fix this: In cart_contents, context processor was handling both cart data types but in checkout/views, it wasn't handling the else block so no products were saving unless they were plain integers.
+So I placed the update_total() after the loop, not inside so it is called once after the items have been created.